Nevenall/ghosting-the-edge/manuscript.md

 #### You are Interfaced

-{value: “Interface technology has radically altered the way we interact with machines and each other.”
+{value: "Interface technology has radically altered the way we interact with machines and each other."
 Alternately to that.
-“Interface technology lets us hack nets with our minds, share our thoughts, simulate entire worlds right down to physical sensation, and infect someone's brain with a computer virus.”
+"Interface technology lets us hack nets with our minds, share our thoughts, simulate entire worlds right down to physical sensation, and infect someone's brain with a computer virus."
 Or, something more metagamey about the game role of the interface. }

 {I've established the value prop for interface tech so now we do a quick run down of what you can do with it, what it makes possible.
 Maybe imply ways that it affects society. }